-Careful handing and storage of your media is important in order to maximize print quality.
-If the media becomes contaminated or dirty, it can damage the printer and cause defects in the printed image such as voids, streaks, discoloration, and compromising of the adhesive.
+Careful handling and storage of your media are important to maximize print quality.
+If the media becomes contaminated or dirty, it can damage the printer and cause defects in the printed image, such as voids, streaks, discoloration, and compromised adhesive.